Assistive Technology

 E-books, Audiobooks, and PDFs

 Digital alternate formats of texts can assist students with a variety of needs to enhance their learning potential and can be accessed with your chosen electronic device.
-Below is information and resources on some that are available at no cost.
+Additionally, the Ally tool in Canvas will produce alternative formats when a file is uploaded to the platform.
+To access PDF, HTML, Electronic Braille, audio, and other available versions, click the triangle at the end of the file name.

 E-books (electronic books) have a variety of features including resizable fonts, brightness settings, searchable text, ease of delivery and storage, and interactive elements such as bookmarking, underlining, word definitions and notetaking.